hantsy/quarkus-sandbox/docs/graphql.md

 ![allPosts](./graphui-allposts.png)

-To get a post by ID, try the following query instead, it requires to set up an argument for the query.
-Set the `postId` variable in the *Query variables* input box.
+To get a post by ID, try the following query instead, it requires an extra argument.
+Set the `postId` variable in the *Query variables* input box, it is `JSON` format.

 ![PostByID](./graphui-postbyid.png)

-If the passed `postId` is a non-existing id, it will return a null result like this.
+If the `postId` is a non-existing id, it will return a `null` result like this.

 ```json
 {